fastoch/VS-Code/Ollama.md

 ## How to use it?

 - start at https://ollama.com/
+- download ollama for your OS and install it
-- this link might be helpful for Arch users: https://www.jeremymorgan.com/blog/generative-ai/how-to-install-ollama-web-ui-arch-linux/
+- this might be helpful for Arch users: https://www.jeremymorgan.com/blog/generative-ai/how-to-install-ollama-web-ui-arch-linux/
+- once you've installed ollama, start VS Code and open a terminal window
+-

+@1/10